jootse84/jootse84.github.io/_posts/2017-03-31-proper-eats-in-new-york.md

 ```

-From the previous code, we are only going to focus on restaurants from Manhattan already graded by the Health Department.
+The previous code slices our data and discards any restaurant not located in Manhattan and already graded by the Health Department.
 Also, we need to tell pandas that the feature *GRADE* from the dataset is categorical, which means that exists a logical order in the values - *"A" being the best grade while "Z" being the worst*.

 In order to plot the points on the maps, we will need to convert the addresses to a geolocation.
 The addresses provided by the dataset are very inconsistent with their labeling so we have to go through each one and normalize them.
 The next code basically converts numbers to words, and original words to numbers.